Topological data analysis of C. elegans locomotion and behavior: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank the anonymous referees whose many comments considerably improved our manuscript.
-The first author would also like to thank Kim Le for helpful conversations.
+The authors would like to thank referees Jose Perea and Samir Chowdhury, whose many comments considerably improved our manuscript.
+AT would also like to thank Kim Le for helpful conversations.

-This research was partially supported by the Southeast Center for Mathematics and Biology, an NSF-Simons Research Center for Mathematics of Complex Biological Systems, under National Science Foundation Grant No. DMS-1764406 and Simons Foundation Grant No. 594594.
+This research was partially supported by the NSF-Simons Southeast Center for Mathematics and Biology (SCMB) through the grants National Science Foundation DMS1764406 and Simons Foundation/SFARI 594594.
 This material is based upon work supported by, or in part by, the Army Research Laboratory and the Army Research Office under contract/grant number W911NF-18-1-0307.
 Research reported in this publication was supported in part by the National Institutes of Health under award numbers R01NS096581, R01NS115484, and R01AG056436.
-The collection of the data used in this research was was partially supported by the National Institutes of Health's Ruth L. Kirschstein NRSA award 1F31GM123662.
+The collection of the data used in this research was partially supported by the National Institutes of Health's Ruth L. Kirschstein NRSA award 1F31GM123662.